JonZwe/FindPFAS/README.md

--   Number n above which precursor masses are excluded from data evaluation (e.g. if a compound is triggered 20 times for MS/MS it is likely a background signal without a peak shape) Note: The number 20 is choosen arbitrarily.
-It strongly depends on the method parameters and the chromatograpic method.
+-   Number n above which precursor masses are excluded from data evaluation (e.g. if a compound is triggered 20 times for MS/MS it is likely a background signal without a peak shape) Note: The number 20 is chosen arbitrarily.
+It strongly depends on the method parameters and the chromatographic method.
 In cases where the focus is on high quality spectra and the instrument algorithm collects many spectra over a broad peak the number should be set rather high in the first place.
 If only e.g. \< 3 spectra over a peak are measured a number